r-lib/fs/tests/testthat/_snaps/path.md

       path(paste(rep("a", 1e+05), collapse = ""))
     Condition
       Error in `path_tidy()`:
       !
-Total path length must be less than PATH_MAX: 1024 Code
+Total path length must be less than PATH_MAX: <path-max>
+    Code
       do.call(path, as.list(rep("a", 1e+05)))
     Condition
       Error in `path_tidy()`:
       !
-Total path length must be less than PATH_MAX: 1024
+Total path length must be less than PATH_MAX: <path-max>

 # path_rel: works for POSIX paths